tammet/gkc/README.md

       <axioms file> is like a <problem file>
       <dump file> stores the parsed and prepared database for fast loading

     additional optional parameters:
       -parallel <number of parallel processes to use>
-        if omitted, 8 used (i.e. 8 forks created).
-No forks created if value is under 2.
+        if omitted, 4 used (i.e. 4 forks created)
+        no forks created if value is under 2 or running on Windows
-      -mbsize <megabytes to allocate>
+      -seconds <time limit in seconds>
+        if omitted, 0 used: no limit
+        not available on Windows
+      -tptp <0 or 1>
+        if 1, use TPTP proof output format and set print_level to 15 by default if 0, use the simple output format and set print_level to 10 by default if omitted, 0 used (simple format and statistics/strategies not printed) -mbsize <megabytes to allocate>
         if omitted, 1000 megabytes assumed
       -mbnr <shared memory database nr>
         if omitted, 1000 used

 Input syntax